crcx/retroforth/literate/Rx.md

 ## The Initial Dictionary

-The dictionary is a linked list.
 This sets up the initial dictionary.
-Maintenance of this bit is annoying, but it generally shouldn't be necessary to change this unless you are adding new functions to the Rx kernel.
+Maintenance of this bit is annoying, but it isn't necessary to change this unless you add or remove new functions in the kernel.

 ~~~
 : 0000